Overview

 Microsoft 365

-Images cannot be uploaded to OOO messages – they either don't save or break immediately after
+Images cannot be uploaded to OOO messages.
+They either fail to save or break immediately after.

-Copying and pasting the fully rendered HTML signature also fails – images break immediately upon saving
+Copying and pasting a fully rendered HTML signature also fails.
+Images may break immediately upon saving.

 Google Workspace